Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

-Many participants emphasized the necessity of collecting personally identifiable information (PII), such as phone numbers, for account registration to comply with China’s real-name system under the CSL.
-Since phone numbers are tied to real-world identities, participants believed this helped reduce security risks by allowing law enforcement to trace malicious activity.
+Many participants emphasized the necessity of collecting personally identifiable information (PII), such as phone numbers, for account registration to comply with China's real-name system under CSL.
+Since phone numbers are tied to real-world identities, participants believed that this helped reduce security risks by allowing law enforcement to trace malicious activity.
 Additionally, several noted that the widespread use of CCTV and facial recognition in public spaces across China had fostered general acceptance of such technologies, resulting in fewer concerns about their use in domestic settings.
-This was contrasted with certain Western cultures, where stronger privacy concerns may hinder the adoption of home surveillance devices \cite{wang2011concerned,li2022cultural}.
+This contrasted with participants’ perceptions of Western contexts, where they believed that heightened privacy concerns could impede the adoption of home surveillance devices~\cite{wang2011concerned,li2022cultural}.

-\textit{\textbf{Summary.}} Participants’ personal experiences with smart homes and the discomfort of being monitored had fostered empathy toward users and a desire to balance privacy with functionality.
+\textit{\textbf{Summary.}} Participants' personal experiences with smart homes and the discomfort of being monitored had nurtured empathy for users and the desire to balance privacy with functionality.
 However, many believed that Chinese users prioritized collective benefits over individual privacy, leading them to de-prioritize privacy in product design.
+Yet, privacy was negotiated between perceived user attitudes, legal requirements, and socio-cultural norms, with some participants prioritizing it on ethical grounds even when they believed users would not.